GoniBM/gonibm.github.io/_portfolio/portfolio-2.md

 B.8.3 - Firewall
 All vehicles shall have a firewall separating the cockpit from the engine and fuel tank compartments.
 The firewall shall be constructed of metal, at least 0.50 mm (0.02 in.) thick.
 The firewall shall be mounted in the plane of the RRH and cover the area between the ALC and BLC.
 The firewall shall be mechanically fastened to the RRH.
 Fuel-safe adhesives are permitted in addition to mechanical fastening.
 Multiple metal panels may be used to form the firewall, provided there are no gaps between the joints.
 Select cutouts are allowed for control cables, brake lines, or electrical cables, provided the cutouts have proper grommeting and sealing.
 Large cutouts in the firewall are explicitly prohibited.
 Large cutouts include those for CVT ventilation, and other similar items.
 Air intakes may not penetrate the firewall and must remain within the roll envelope.
 Cutouts for drivetrain components are permitted.

-The majour rules to follow can be simplified and put into simpler language:

-- Firewall must pocket/protect the shoulder belts from the back
-- Lateral restraint of the shoulder belt cannot be firewall material
-- Select cutouts are allowed, given proper sealing
-- Must be mechanically fastened
+## Initial Sketching and Design of Main Body

 Communication with several subteams was made to make the appropriate cutouts.
 After I got this information, I made my initial sketches and CAD of the main body.

-## Initial Sketching and Design of Main Body
 <div style="display: flex; gap: 2rem; justify-content: center;">

   <figure style="text-align: center;">